 One of the best souvenirs from an unforgettable Borneo trip is a painting from a local artist.
 Stroll through the markets and handicraft shops and find everything from small tableside pictures to giant canvases.
-Favourite images are often of the idyllic setting of the kampung capturing the laid-back rural Malaysian lifestyle.
+Favourite images are often of the idyllic setting of the kampung capturing the laid-back rural lifestyle.

-West Malaysia has BOH from the Cameron Highlands; East Malaysia grows Sabah Tea in Ranau and Kundasang near state capital Kota Kinabalu.
-Sabah Tea comes in eight different varieties including spiced flavours, lemongrass infusion or the basic plain black tea.
-Visitors to Sabah can either buy boxes from any supermarket or visit the highland plantations and get tea leaves directly from the source.
+West Malaysia has BOH from the Cameron Highlands; East Malaysia grows Sabah Tea in Ranau and Kundasang near the state capital Kota Kinabalu.
+Sabah Tea comes in eight varieties including spiced flavours, lemongrass infusion or the basic plain black tea.
+Visitors to Sabah can either buy boxes from any supermarket or visit the highland plantations and get tea leaves from the source.

-Durian: Affectionately called the ‘King of Fruit’ by its fans while the haters quickly point out its reputation as the world’s smelliest.
-Whichever way, some people love it and others hate it.
-The spiky football-shaped fruit has creamy flesh and often tastes differently to different people.
-While it’s not possible to bring the famous (or infamous) fruit back home, tourists can buy durian chocolate from most souvenir shops in Borneo.
-Visitors can also find mango and jackfruit chocolate on the shelves, too.
+Durian may be affectionately called the King of Fruits by lovers, but detractors are quick point out its reputation as the smelliest fruit in the world.
+The spiky football-shaped fruit has creamy flesh and often tastes unique to different people.
+While it’s not possible to bring the famous (or infamous) fruit back home, you can buy durian chocolate from most souvenir shops in Borneo.
+You can also find mango and jackfruit chocolate on the shelves.

 For a more permanent souvenir from Borneo, get a traditional tattoo in Sarawak.
 Iban tattoos date back centuries with roots in headhunting, paganism and ancient rituals.
 Expert artists use a series of razor-sharp bamboo needles to pierce the skin to create various motifs and patterns.
-But the process is said to be extremely painful.
+Beware – the process is said to be extremely painful.